 Triangles

 In Polynesian culture, triangles symbolize strength, stability, and harmony.
-They represent the balance in life and the connection between different elements of nature.
+They represent the balance in life and the connection between different elements of Nature.

 Patterns

 The patterns within the triangle aren’t just for decoration; they represent different aspects of life, such as family, spirituality, and personal growth.
-Each pattern holds deep personal and cultural significance.

 Geometric Precision

 The exact geometry of the triangle shows the Polynesian belief in order and balance in the universe.
-It signifies the alignment of the physical and spiritual worlds, emphasizing harmony and interconnectedness.

 Cultural Representation